macrocosm-os/data-universe/docs/miner.md

 ## Configuring

 The frequency and types of data your Miner will scrape is configured in the [scraping_config.json](https://github.com/RusticLuftig/data-universe/blob/main/scraping/config/scraping_config.json) file.
 This file defines which scrapers your Miner will use.
 To customize your Miner, you either edit `scraping_config.json` or create your own file and pass its filepath via the `--neuron.scraping_config_file` flag.

+By default `scraping_config.json` is setup use both the apify actor and the personal reddit account for scraping reddit.

+If you do not want to use Apify you should remove the sections where the `scraper_id` is set to either `Reddit.lite` or `X.flash`.

+If you do not want to use a personal Reddit account you should remove the sections where the `scraper_id` is set to either `Reddit.custom`.

+If either of them is in the configuration but not setup properly in your `.env` file then your miner will log errors but still scrape using any configured scrapers that are properly setup.

 For each scraper, you can define: